Sea-Monkeys: Biology

 The animals sold as Sea-Monkeys are claimed to be an artificial breed known as Artemia NYOS, formed by hybridizing different species of Artemia.
+Included in those hybridized species is Artemia franciscana.

 The manufacturer also claims that they live longer and grow bigger than ordinary brine shrimp.
 They undergo cryptobiosis or anhydrobiosis, a condition of apparent lifelessness which allows them to survive the desiccation of the temporary pools in which they live.
-Sea-monkeys are known for their unique life-cycle.
+Sea-Monkeys are known for their unique life cycle.
 They hatch from eggs that can remain dormant for years until they are exposed to water.
 Once the eggs are in water, they hatch into nauplius larvae, which eventually develop into adult Sea-Monkeys.
 The entire life cycle takes around 8–10 weeks.

 Astronaut John Glenn took Sea-Monkeys into space on October 29, 1998, aboard Space Shuttle Discovery during mission STS-95.
 After nine days in space, they were returned to Earth and hatched eight weeks later, apparently unaffected by their travels.

 However, earlier experiments on Apollo 16 and Apollo 17, where the eggs (along with other biological systems in a state of rest, such as spores, seeds, and cysts) traveled to the Moon and back and were exposed to significant cosmic rays, observed a high sensitivity to cosmic radiation in the Artemia salina eggs; only 10% of the embryos which were induced to develop from eggs survived to adulthood.
 The most-common mutations found during the developmental stages of the irradiated eggs were deformations of the abdomen or deformations on the swimming-appendages and naupliar eye of the nauplius.